By Gail Marsh

 - Consider utilizing an online marketing resource like HubSpot.
 Techniques that work in the everyday world can be implemented in your church, as well.
 HubSpot is free and offers suggestions for improving social media posts.
 (Let’s face it, Millennials rely on social media for practically everything!)

 - Many Millennials will participate provided they can utilize their unique skills.
-Look for ways to include the Millennials’ areas of expertise and they will feel valued and needed—important motivation to continue participation.
+Look for ways to include the Millennials’ areas of expertise and they will feel valued and needed.

 - Millennials have questions and they want a safe place to ask them.
 When facing questions about abortion, gender issues, and other hot topics, refrain from bombarding the Millennial with pat answers.
 Rather, listen and encourage dialogue.
 Tolerance is highly valued by most Millennials, so discovering God’s truth in such issues may take time.